deltadeltalambda/Writeups/idek25/Z_hard/writeup.md

 _Oh goodness... this took me literal hours.
 It might be the third challenge on the docket but it was the last one I finished._
 <img src="3.png" width="900">

-1. Washington State
+1. Washington State:
  The rare variant of the [Washington State bollard](https://www.plonkit.net/united-states-2#1) (white instead of the usual brown).
 Reverse image search narrowed things down to Puget Sound.

-2. Bainbridge Island?
+2. Bainbridge Island(?):
 Reverse image search, focusing on the two houses, pulled up several listings on Bainbridge Island.
 Using satellite view, I looked along the coast for a house with a visible tennis court.
 I found nothing.

 _I then gave up.
 I came back several hours later..._

-3. Coverage
+3. Coverage:
 The Google copyright on the panorama suggested the coverage occurred in 2024.
 The footage was also taken on a virtually cloudless day.
 I finally notice that the coverage on Bainbridge Island (taken in 2013, 2018 or 2024) is noticeably cloudier.
 I was looking at the wrong island.

-4. The Butterfly Method
+4. The Butterfly Method:
  (This is the method that miraculously found me 'butterfly' in idekCTF 2024.)
 I [generated 100 random locations in Puget Sound that had 2024 coverage](https://map-degen.vercel.app/) and observed the distribution.
 2024 coverage was everywhere, but a similar-looking island caught my eye.

- 5. Fox Island
+ 5. Fox Island:
  I immediately noticed the matching cloudless coverage, and used satellite view to scan along the coast.

 **Location: [47.2397457,-122.6311317](https://maps.app.goo.gl/4qw1y2hVC3faLxFM6)**